nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 4. Copy the file to the folder you want to use as the **home folder** for your _Ha(ppy)Bit_.
 5. Open your terminal of choice inside the folder containing `happybit.jar` file.
 6. Run the file by typing the command `java -jar happybit.jar`.
-7. Upon loading the app you should see the following screen, indicating that you have successfully ran the app.
+7. Upon loading the app you should see the following screen, indicating that you have successfully run the app.

    ```
    ==============================================================================